 Tia Ezell grew up in the small town of Yoder, KS with her four siblings (her best friends!), as well as a multitude of cats, dogs, chickens, and her horse, Janga.
 After obtaining a degree in sociology from Wichita State University and working with kids for 5 years, Tia moved to Lawrence in 2012 and, shortly thereafter, started working at the Lawrence Humane Society.
-Prior to beginning her current role as the Foster & Rescue Manager in early-2016, Tia worked as an animal care associate, client care associate, and medical staff member.
+Prior to beginning her current role as the Foster & Transfer Coordinator in early-2016, Tia worked as an animal care associate, client care associate, and medical staff member.
 She absolutely loves working with both people and animals, and has been thrilled to be able to combine these passions in the ever changing, exciting field of animal welfare.
 At home, she surrounds herself with furry friends, including Lillian the pitbull, Zeke the Schnauzer, and three chatty boy cats, Lovett, Neil, and Ruben.
 In her free time Tia enjoys obsessively cleaning her house, roaming around outdoors and downtown with her dogs, cooking with friends, and visiting home as often as possible.

 Rikki Swearengin has had a love for animals for as long as she can remember.
 As a child Rikki had many pets and was constantly trying to bring home every stray that crossed her path.
 At the age of 14, she began to volunteer with the Lawrence Humane Society.
 The idea to make her passion her career quickly formed soon after.
 Rikki was hired as a Kennel Technician.
 In 2003, she left the Humane Society to explore other opportunities, but realized that something was missing in her career.
 In 2010, Rikki rejoined the Humane Society family as a Client Care Associate and, since then, has held many positions.
 She currently serves as the shelter’s Humane Investigation Manager and, in June of 2016, was certified as a Humane Animal Investigator through National Animal Cruelty Investigations School.
 When Rikki is not at the Humane Society, she is enjoying time with her children and pets.